ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 in JavaScript, or ReSharper in C#).
 Most of these tools are very good at ensuring that code, regardless of who wrote it, is stylistically identical.
 In the spirit of ensuring your codebase is readable, there is no excuse for not using one of these tools and ensuring 100 percent of your codebase is formatted according

 to the same rules.
-Which rules you use is entirely you and your team s preference, but just make sure it's consistent and produces a readable result.
+Which rules you use is entirely you and your team's preference, but just make sure it's consistent and produces a readable result.

 I recommend you have a set of configuration options or instructions for the integrated development environments (IDEs) your developers use on how to auto format code when a file is saved.
 You should then, in your continuous integration system, ensure that all new code is formatted correctly.